RUJA: Repositorio Institucional de Producción Científica

 Conformational preference and chiroptical response of Carbohydrates D-Ribose and 2-Deoxy-D-ribose in aqueous and solid phases

-(American Chemical Society, 2013) Quesada Moreno, María del Mar; Azofra, Luis Miguel; Avilés Moreno, Juan Ramón; Alkorta, Ibon; Elguero, José; López González, Juan Jesús
+(American Chemical Society, 2013) Quesada-Moreno, María del Mar; Azofra, Luis Miguel; Avilés-Moreno, Juan Ramón; Alkorta, Ibon; Elguero, José; López-González, Juan Jesús

 This work targets the structural preferences of D-ribose and 2-deoxy-D-ribose in water solution and solid phase.
 A theoretical DFT (B3LYP and M06-2X) and MP2 study has been undertaken considering the five possible configurations (open-chain, α-furanose, β-furanose, α-pyranose, and β-pyranose) of these two carbohydrates with a comparison of the solvent treatment using only a continuum solvation model (PCM) and the PCM plus one explicit water molecule.
 In addition, experimental vibrational studies using both nonchiroptical (IR-Raman) and chiroptical (VCD) techniques have been carried out.
 The theoretical and experimental results show that α-and β-pyranose forms are the dominant configurations for both compounds.
 Moreover, it has been found that 2-deoxy-D-ribose presents a non-negligible percentage of open-chain forms in aqueous solution, while in solid phase this configuration is absent.